ChHarding/AIPersonality/README.md

 •	main(): This function assesses the personality traits of multiple language models.
 Usage
 To use this code, you will need to set several variables, including the OpenAI API key, the question file and worksheet, the scores file and worksheet, fine-tune model/s that you want to assess personality for, and the system time.
 You can then run the main function to assess the personality traits of multiple language models.

-2. How to create finetune models with different personality traits
+**2. How to create finetune models with different personality traits**
 1. Download publicly available dataset from Open Psychometrics - Big Five Personality Test (kaggle.com)
 2. This dataset contains 1,015,342 questionnaire answers collected online by Open Psychometrics
 3. Store the file in this path - data\IPIP-FFM-data-8Nov2018\data-final.csv